 What Are St. Louis Style Ribs?

-- Bone-in goodness
+- Bone-in goodness for deep flavor penetration

-- Richer flavor profile
+- Richer flavor profile due to higher fat content

-- Perfect for smoky barbecue sauces
+- Perfect for absorbing smoky barbecue sauces evenly

 Why Smoke St. Louis Style Ribs?